vinnywiz/Peer-to-Peer-Lending/README.md

 ![image](results/output/global_bee_plot.png)

-# 6. Conclusion and Future Work
+# 6. Conclusion and Future Work and Ethical concern
 Predicting the occurrences of bad loans in a peer-to-peer lending platform is crucial and challenging task.
 More accurate prediction models would be highly beneficial since the failure of a peer-to-peer lending platform could trigger a series of financial risks.
 Our project shows that machine learning methods have broad application prospects in the prediction of P2P loan default.

 The performance has only improved slightly through the modeling process but we have removed attributes that could lead to leakage and getting performance that does capture over 60% of the bad loans.
 There is additional scope for hyperparameter tuning that would allow the model to better classify the loan.